 If your shower runs weakly, check whether you have a pump (usually in the loft or airing cupboard) — if it’s failed, that’s the issue.
 If there’s no pump and you want stronger flow, a pump installation is typically a 2–4 hour job.

 Unvented cylinders: some Croydon properties have unvented hot water cylinders supplying high-pressure hot water throughout.
-These have specific safety requirements and must be maintained annually by a G3-qualified engineer.
+Work on unvented hot water cylinders must be carried out by a competent person with appropriate unvented/G3 competence; annual servicing is commonly required by manufacturers and is good safety practice.
 Any engineer working on an unvented cylinder should hold a current G3 certificate — ask to see it.

 Hard water and bathroom plumbing in Croydon postcodes